DumblyTechie/bootode/README.md

 Note: This will create a main.css and main.css.map file in your directory.

 ## Step 4.
 Update Your index.html
-Finally, change your index.html to link to your newly compiled CSS file instead of the one from node_modules.
+Finally, change your index.html to link to your newly compiled CSS file.